 - Limited use.
 Some government entities prohibit certain project delivery methods for construction which is subsidized by public funds.
 Progressive Design-Build is limited in use for large-scale infrastructure projects, as these projects are often financed by taxpayers, and have stringent transparency requirements.

-- Extensive design process.
+- Extensive design phase.
 By involving the owner in collaborative design, Progressive Design-Build often extends the design phase significantly.
 While more robust planning is the usual outcome, getting there can require many iterations of the project design, schedule, and construction timeline - and that takes time.

 - Rigid budget and cost structures.
 Fixed-cost or GMP commitments leave the Design-Build team on the hook when addressing unexpected expenses or delays which result in increased project costs.